hungpq7/data-chilly/utilities/telco_metadata.md

 Column|Description|
 :-|:-|
-Customerid|A unique ID that identifies each customer Gender|The customer’s gender: Male, Female
+CustomerID|A unique ID that identifies each customer Gender|The customer’s gender: Male, Female
 Age|The customer’s current age
-SeniorCitizen|Indicates if the customer is 65 or olde|Yes, No
-Married|Indicates if the customer is married: Yes, No NumberOfDependents|Indicates the number of dependents that live with the customer.
+SeniorCitizen|Indicates if the customer is 65 or older: Yes, No Married|Indicates if the customer is married: Yes, No NumberOfDependents|Indicates the number of dependents that live with the customer.
 Country|The country of the customer’s primary residence